williamzhangNU/VAGEN/README.md

 - Check out our new guides:
   - [Creating Environments](./docs/envs/create-env.md): New environment protocal.
   - [Creating Services](./docs/envs/create-service.md): We now support hosting environments in a separate process

+**[2025/03]** We release VAGEN, a multi-turn reinforcement learning framework for training VLM Agents!

 ## Installation